faraz2022skipq/AWS-Cloud-Journey/README.md

 The projects are in the form of Sprints.
 Each Sprint consists of some design problem and it is possible that future Sprints are dependent on the previous Sprint.

-I hope you can take something out of it!
+I hope you can take something out of it !!!